Prime Minister of Spain: Security and transport

 The Cabinet Office, through the General Secretariat of the Prime Minister's Office, is responsible for protocol and security affairs.
-Within the General Secretariat, there is a Department of Security of the Presidency of the Government (DSPG) that coordinates the efforts of the National Police Corps and the Civil Guard in the protection of the Prime Minister and his family, as well as the infraestructure and personnel of the Moncloa Government Complex.
+Within the General Secretariat, there is a Department of Security of the Presidency of the Government (DSPG) that coordinates the efforts of the National Police Corps and the Civil Guard in the protection of the Prime Minister and his family, as well as the infrastructure and personnel of the Moncloa Government Complex.

 The vehicles used by the Prime Minister are provided by the State Vehicle Fleet (PME), an autonomous agency of the Ministry of Finance that provides the government with all type of vehicles and well-trained drivers.
 The air transportation of the Prime Minister and other government officials is mainly provided by the 45th Wing (planes) and the 402nd Air Force Squadron (helicopters).